 Monica, a PhD student in the School of Biology, received £500 to support the Portaferry Lab Marine Explorers Outreach Programme.

 The programme aims to build on Northern Ireland’s marine and maritime heritage by increasing awareness of the value, opportunities and social benefits of our ocean wealth and identity.

-During 2018 and 2019 the programme helped 64 high school students get enthusiastic about marine biology and make valuable connections with professors and researchers at Queen’s Marine laboratory.
+Since launching in 2018 the programme has helped school students become enthusiastic about marine biology and make valuable connections with professors and researchers at Queen’s Marine laboratory.
 The students have had the opportunity to apply new knowledge and techniques during hands-on marine biology environmental service projects.
 These projects are designed to be exciting and educational while providing a positive contribution to data collection for different organisations.
 The volunteers themselves have been furthering their own skills and some of them have become volunteers at the marine lab, boosting their CVs for the future.

 Tara, from the School of Archaeology, came across a figure last year which shocked her: one conventional menstrual pad contains the equivalent of four carrier bags worth of plastic.

 She decided to do something about this and applied to the Green Fund, where she received £1500 to implement her Plastic Free Sanitary Products for QUB project.
 This allowed her to purchase 100% biodegradable, vegan and cruelty-free sanitary products from TOTM.
 Tara has since provided free sanitary towels in several locations across Queen’s, including the Graduate School and McClay Library.

 This project has prevented plastics entering our environment and tackled period poverty within Queen’s University Belfast.

 Some of our ongoing student-led initiatives also include: